-In a recent webinar, Cybersecurity challenges for not-for-profits, senior manager Mike Cullen discussed:
+In a recent webinar, Cybersecurity challenges for not-for-profits, the following topics were discussed:

 - The impact of data breaches to organizations